Bug 299204 - Albums with CDs with different names are not supported

 Classification: Applications

-Component: Metadata Editing and Reading (show other bugs)
+Component: Metadata Editing and Reading (other bugs)

 Platform: openSUSE Linux